EMMA MILLS LONDON

-I am hugely passionate about helping you to feel happier and healthier through not only meditation, but a holistic approach to life that includes a balanced diet, regular exercise or movement, quality sleep and also beauty – whether for you that means MAC or Macbeth.
-Not only do our bodies function holistically, we are part of the whole of life.
-We are intimately and seamlessly in touch with everything and everyone else as one integrated whole.
+I am hugely passionate about helping you to feel happier and healthier through not only meditation, but a holistic approach to life guided by a balanced diet, regular exercise, quality sleep and also beauty – whether for you that means MAC or Macbeth.
+Not only do our bodies work holistically, we're also seamlessly in touch with our wider life, with everything and everyone else as one integrated whole.
 Nothing is separate and there are no isolated systems.
-How fascinating it is then, to explore the implications of this in every day life
+How fascinating then, to explore the implications of this in every day life

 Each day close your eyes for 5 minutes and move your attention from the outside world to your own inner presence.
 Be interested!
 What’s happening within you, with a little viewing, is fascinating.